imbo/imbo/README.markdown

 * `t[]=compress:quality=40`

 ## Extra response headers
-PHPIMS will usually inject extra response headers to the different requests.
-All response headers from PHPIMS will be prefixed with **X-PHPIMS-**.
+Imbo will usually inject extra response headers to the different requests.
+All response headers from Imbo will be prefixed with **X-Imbo-**.

 ## PHP client
-A PHP client is included with PHPIMS that supports all the REST methods and includes some convenience methods.
-The client constructor requires the PHPIMS hostname, the public key and the private key.
+A PHP client is included with Imbo that supports all the REST methods and includes some convenience methods.
+The client constructor requires the Imbo hostname, the public key and the private key.

 ### Add an image

     <?php
-    require 'PHPIMS/Autoload.php';
+    require 'Imbo/Autoload.php';

-    $client = new PHPIMS\Client('http://<hostname>', '<publickey>', '<privatekey>');
+    $client = new Imbo\Client('http://<hostname>', '<publickey>', '<privatekey>');

     // Path to local image
     $path = '/path/to/image.png';